poonai/poonai.github.io/content/post/I-competed-against-anthropic-to-know-my-self-worth/index.md

 The next obvious optimization is to pack multiple independent vectorized operations into one VLIW bundle.
 VLIW operations are energy efficient and are also a key reason behind Google’s TPU adoption.
 Essentially, we can batch six operations into one cycle.
 There were multiple independent operations that can be batched together.
 One of them is `indices` and `values` offset calculation.

-I'm going to take a tiny detour to say something else which is also useful here.
+A tiny detour to say something else which is also useful here.
 I was quietly studying undergrad math for 8 months without any sort of connection with tech world.
 I was away from Github, Reddit; any sort of connection that would pull me back into the tech echo chamber.
 At that time, I noticed something that most of the mathematicians agree. **Many of the problems are